C19 Virtual Exhibit

 Welcome to the UNC Press Virtual Exhibit for C19: The Society of Nineteenth-Century Americanists.

-For anyone not traveling to the conference, we’re bringing our book exhibit to you.
+Since we can’t be together at the conference, we’re bringing our book exhibit to you.
 From virtually anywhere, you can browse our list of new and recent titles, chat with our editor Lucas Church, and more.

 All of our books (in fact, our entire site) are available now at our 40 percent C19 conference discount.
 Plus if your order totals $75, domestic U.S. shipping is FREE!
 Just use promo code 01DAH40 at checkout.